E-commerce 2023: The latest data and forecasts for all things online retail growth

 It's interesting to look back at e-commerce growth over the last few years and think forward to the future of this industry.
-As demonstrated by these charts from Statistica, the overall percentage of E-commerce retail sales have certainly grown in the last few months, accounting for 16% of sales in the US in Q2 2020.
+As demonstrated by these charts from Statistica, the annual revenues of the US e-commerce industry shot up in 2020 and 2021.

-E-commerce conversion rate and lead generation stats for desktop and mobile devices for benchmarking averages across different industries
+E-commerce conversion rate and lead generation landing page stats for desktop and mobile devices for benchmarking averages across different industries

 As you will know, conversion rates are often used as a KPI to review the effectiveness of e-commerce sites.
-Naturally, all site managers and owners want to know, "how do our conversion rates compare?"
+Naturally, all site managers and owners want to know the benchmarks - "how do our conversion rates compare?".
+As consumer and business confidence falls, it's more important than ever to audit and optimize your marketing success metrics.

 In this post, I have compiled different free industry sources focusing on retail e-commerce conversion.
 At the end of this article, we also feature an analysis of landing page lead generation conversion rates by industry sector towards the end of the post.
-We keep this compilation updated as new conversion data is published.
+We keep this compilation updated as new conversion data is published in 2023.

 When you’re running your online store with WooCommerce, getting GA to track the right data can be a bit of a hassle